TrustyFund/notifier/README.md

-# BitShares email notifications service
+# BitShares notifications service
 ## Using the service

-This service monitors the Bitshares blockchain and notifies subscribers regarding the following activity types:
+This service monitors BitShares and notifies subscribers by Email or Telegram regarding the following activity types:
 - Transfer
 - Fill order

+## For Email-notifications
-To get a lifetime subscription, send at least 50 BTS to account name "EMAIL-NOTIFIER" with tx memo:
+Send 50 BTS to account name "BITSHARES-NOTIFIER" with your email in the transaction memo.

-- To subscribe:
-``
-your@email.org
-``
-- To unsubscribe:
-``
-stop your@email.org
-``
+## For Telegram-notifications
+Open Telegram app, launch bot @trustywalletapp and follow instructions.

 ## Running the service on your own node
 ``